emilymetzgar/emilymetzgar/README.md

 ### 🌱 I’m currently learning EXPRESS :D

-### 👯 I’m looking to collaborate on anything, I am eager to learn and apply the skills I am learning everyday.
+### 👯 I’m looking to collaborate on anything, I am eager to learn and apply the new skills I am learning everyday.

 ### 📫 How to reach me: emilymetzgar93@gmail.com or find me on LinkedIn